atrium-ui/atrium/README.md

 To create a new version of a package, run `task version` and follow the instructions of the cli.

-After the changes done by the cli are committed and pushed, the CI will automatically publish the package(s) when merged into main.
+After the changes done by the cli are committed and pushed, the CI will automatically publish the package(s) when merged into main, as well as build and deployed docs to gitlab pages.

-When develop is merged into the **main** branch, the docs will be automatically built and deployed to pages.